HaecheonLee/rnk-consulting/README.md

 <img width="100%" src="/assets/about-rnk-consulting.gif">

 **The project consists of two main parts**
-1) The server for frontend deals with the client part, and communicates with the api server through HTTP
+1) The server for frontend deals with the client part, and communicates with the API server through HTTP
-2) The api server handles any request from the frontend server, and is connected to a cloud-based SMTP server and database.
+2) The API server handles any request from the frontend server, and is connected to a cloud-based SMTP server and database.

-**For security issue, this repo only contains the code in frontend**
+**For security issue, this repo only contains the code for frontend**

 ## Roadmap
 - [x] Implement a contact form